Being a nurse with MSF is demanding and rewarding.

 In this podcast he reports on how a tough job became even tougher when malaria broke out.

-- Significant post-qualification nursing experience, preferably in one or more of the following areas: infectious diseases, A&E, intensive care, obstetrics, nutrition, paediatrics, operating theatre
+- Two years' post-qualification nursing experience, preferably in one or more of the following areas: infectious diseases, A&E, intensive care, obstetrics, nutrition, paediatrics, operating theatre. (due to strong competition in the resumes/CVs we receive, we currently select people with 5 years experience or more)

 - Valid Irish Nursing Board or Nursing and Midwifery Council (NMC) registration

-- Available for a minimum of nine months
+- Available for a minimum of nine to twelve months

 - Minimum of three months’ work, volunteering or travel experience in developing countries